1. Setting up Payment Integration with the Stripe Embeddable Pricing Table

 While selecting events to send, you can choose specific events, such as those related to the customer (e.g., checkout.session.completed)

-While adding the endpoint url, the Correct Project ID and Router Name is important.
+While adding the endpoint url, the Correct API prefix and Router Name is important.

 API (stripe_webhook)